UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

     ![ccw](images/ccwpart2.png)
-  - the area circled in purple : this is a loop that runs 11 times , our piece of code is only for 1/4th of a round so we put it in a loop that runs 11 times for 3 rounds ( why 11 and not 12? at the first part it goes 1/4th of a round so that counts as 1) we could have use two ultra sonic but we use hitech color sesnsor for
+  - the area circled in purple : this is a loop that runs 11 times , our piece of code is only for 1/4th of a round so we put it in a loop that runs 11 times for 3 rounds ( why 11 and not 12? at the first part it goes 1/4th of a round so that counts as 1)
+  - the area circled in orange : this is the part where we follow the walls and turn when we detect a line we could have use two ultra sonic but we use hitech color sesnsor for